Pounamu: Geological formation and location

 Pounamu is generally found in rivers in specific parts of the South Island as nondescript boulders and stones.
 Pounamu has been formed in New Zealand in four main locations; the West Coast, Fiordland, western Southland and the Nelson district.
 It is typically recovered from rivers and beaches where it has been transported to after being eroded from the mountains.
 The group of rocks where pounamu comes from are called ophiolites.
 Ophiolites are slices of the deep ocean crust and part of the mantle.
 When these deep mantle rocks (serpentinite) and crustal rock (mafic igneous rocks) are heated up (metamorphosed) together, pounamu can be formed at their contact.

 The Dun Mountain Ophiolite Belt has been metamorphosed in western Southland and pounamu from this belt is found along the eastern and northern edge of Fiordland.
 The Anita Bay Dunite near Milford Sound is a small but highly prized source of pounamu.
 In the Southern Alps, the Pounamu Ultramafic Belt in the Haast Schist occurs as isolated pods which are eroded and found on West Coast rivers and beaches.

-One source of īnanga pounamu at the head of Lake Wakitipu is possibly the only jade mining site in the world with Government protection.
+One source of īnanga pounamu at the head of Lake Wakatipu is possibly the only jade mining site in the world with Government protection.